Boulder Summer Day Camps

 Programs!...
 Since 1947, The Walker Family has provided quality summer camping experiences for boys and girls 7-16.
 Today's Day Camp highlights both Mountain Adventure programs for Boulder youth going into grades 2-11, specialty Focus Camps for grades 5-11, Water focus forgrades 2-10, and a leadership program for teenagers to become Counselors-in-Training (CITs).
 The Colorado Mountain Ranch offers confidence-building activities supervised and instructed with a positive approach aimed toward successful skill-building, passionate learning, and FUN!

-Fun Activities... include Western riding, horse and animal care, mountainboarding, swimming, gymnastics and trampoline, arts and crafts, leatherwork, archery, Native American Indian Lore, dramatics, music, dance, yoga, Frisbee golf, nature explorations, fire ecology and environmental appreciation, outdoor living skills, hiking, camping, tracking, organic gardening, green experiences in sustainable living, sports and games, teen leadership, and problem-solving team challenges on the low ropes course.
+Fun Activities... include Western riding, horse and animal care, mountainboarding, swimming, gymnastics and trampoline, arts and crafts, leatherwork, archery, Native American Indian Lore, dramatics, music, dance, yoga, Frisbee golf, nature explorations, fire ecology and environmental appreciation, primitive and outdoor living skills, hiking, camping, tracking, organic gardening, green experiences in sustainable living, sports and games, teen leadership, and problem-solving team challenges on the low ropes course.
 Specialized activity directors present a program of progressive instruction in each area, geared toward indivual skill levels.
 Campers who participate for several weeks or longer may more fully, explore each activity, develop skills and build relationships.
 Optional weekly overnights and campouts round out each week.
 Bus transportation is provided to and from Boulder.